huy/browser_programming/README.markdown

        this.main = $('#main');
      }

-A View can associate with DOM element, which exists in `window.document` e.g.
+e.g. of main application View, that is associated with existing DOM element

       var AppView = Backbone.View.extend({
          el : $('#todoapp'),
          ...
       });

-or can be created using specified `tagName`.
+e.g. of View with detached DOM element that is not yet inserted to the page,in that case, DOM element is later attached to one of existing element of `window.document`

       var TodoView = Backbone.View.extend({
          tagName: 'li',
          ...
       });

-In that case, DOM element can be later attached to one of existing element of `window.document`

       var AppView = Backbone.View.extend({
         ...